NoneErrOkSome/HyperFocus/a. Online Courses/a. Udemy/Jonas Schmedtmann/Python/Gemini Data structure - Algorithms/02 - Data Structures/Array/01 - Array - The Line of Boxes.md

 - **Removing from the Front (`.pop(0)`):** This is very slow.
 When the first person leaves the line, everyone else has to shuffle forward to fill the gap.
 - **Big O Rating:** [[O(n) - Slow (Linear)]]
-- You can learn more in this note: [[02 - Why Removing from the Front is Slow.md]]
+- You can learn more in this note: [[02 - Why Removing from the Front is Slow]]

 ---